matthewhowell/reasonable-footnotes/README.md

 ## Why does this exist?

-Reasonable Footnotes exists to make website footnotes slightly nicer.
+Reasonable Footnotes exists to make website footnotes _slightly_ nicer.

-Footnotes are useful and benefit from an enhanced user experience.
-The most common implementation of HTML footnotes involves an anchor element that links to a location farther down the page which displays the actual note.
-Then, that note needs another anchor element to link back to the location of the original footnote link.
+Footnotes are useful in many kinds of writing.
+The most common implementation of footnotes on websites involves anchor elements jumping the reader around the document.

 Footnotes should be easier to read.

-Reasonable Footnotes keeps the inline anchor links, but instead of jumping the user around the page, the footnotes are displayed inline.
+Reasonable Footnotes is attempts to improve on this experience by allowing the reader to read the footnotes in-place.

-This is not a new idea.
-Reasonable Footnotes is an attempt at a minimum, reasonable implementation of inline footnotes.
+This is not a new idea (see: similar projects).
+Reasonable Footnotes is an attempt at a minimum, reasonable implementation of in-place readable footnotes.

 ## Can I use this?

 Reasonable Footnotes is free software.
 The full, annotated source code is available, and it is released here under the MIT License.

-The current version (0.1.0) is usable, but in steady development.
+The current version (0.2.0) is usable, but in steady development.
 Check back later for a more stable release.

 ## How might I use this?

 Reasonable Footnotes is meant to be a drop-in enhancement to your website footnotes.
-If everyone is lucky (and your existing markup conforms to expectations) then it should _just work_.
+If everyone is lucky (and your existing markup conforms to some reasonable expectations) then it should _just work_.
 Fingers crossed.

 ## Who made this?

 A Reasonable Website was created by [Matthew Howell](https://www.matthewhowell.net), a human, trying his best.
 Like everything in life, it couldn't exist without the help and generosity of others.

+## Similar Projects
+For those in the market for better website footnotes, but who are unimpressed with <em>Reasonable Footnotes</em>, there are other projects that may be more appealing.
+This is not a new idea, there are other implementations to choose from, some of them are surely better.

+### Bigfoot.js
+<a href="http://www.bigfootjs.com">Bigfoot.js</a> is "a jQuery plugin for creating exceptional footnotes."

+### Littlefoot.js
+<a href="https://goblindegook.github.io/littlefoot/">littlefoot.js</a> is "a lightweight JavaScript library that creates exceptional footnotes."

+### Hugo Footnotes Popup.js
+<a href="https://www.vojtech.net/posts/hugo-footnotes-popup/">Hugo Footnotes Popup.js</a> is "Pure JavaScript plugin to make your footnotes displayed in a panel."